drankush/VoxRad/README.md

-  Search github for repositories that support transforming your provider to OpenAI compatible API.
+  <br>Search github for repositories that support transforming your provider to OpenAI compatible API.
 Please deploy your   own instance.
-This way, you can keep your API key secure.
+This way, you can keep your API key secure.</br>

   </details>